LivePersonInc/messaging-window-sdk/README.md

 ### sendChatState

 This callback sends the current state of the conversation.
-Useful for when you'd like to display  "agent is typing" indicators.
+Useful for when you'd like to display  "agent is typing" indicators in a way that isn't covered by LiveEngage's default states (for example, you'd like the agent to only be set to typing for their first message but not the second).

 ```javascript
 windowKit.sendChatState(windowKit.chatStates.composing);